 How does it work for sweating?

 After multiple tiny injections, patients experience relief for an average of 7 months.
 Researchers have discovered that neuromodulator injections effectively treat hyperhidrosis by blocking the nerves that trigger the sweat glands.
 A starch/Iodine test is done prior to the treatment to outline the area where the sweat glands are the most active.
 It is then injected only into this area.

 Read more about hyperhidrosis.

 AMAZING STAFF AND HIGHLY SPECIALIZED CARE

 A few weeks ago I decided to google search to see what places offered neuromodulators injections for my excessive facial sweating then I came across a few websites that I was interested in, began to do my research and even made a few phone calls to make sure the staff were friendly and the services they provided was what I wanted.
 Anyways, it came down to one place I was absolutely interested in and that was this clinic.
-The first impression when I got in was absolutely amazing.
+The first impression when I got in, it was absolutely amazing.
 The designs of everything was very contemporary, professional and inviting.
-Finally, I met Dr. Frame and the rest of his staff and they provided me the best care.
-They even took their time explain to me what to expect before and after the procedure.
+Finally, I met Dr. Frame and the rest of his staff and they provided me with the best care.
+They even took their time to explain to me what to expect before and after the procedure.
 Everyone was really knowledgeable and experienced that I wasn’t scared for a second that they would do a bad job and for it to turn out badly.
 Once again, I am completely impressed with this clinic and would continue on getting services with them.
 You should too!!!

 Neuromodulators are used to control chronic migraines with injections to the face, scalp, and neck.
 A quick in-office procedure can reduce headaches for approximately 3 months.
 An often pleasant “side effect” of the injections for migraines is that the appearance of forehead wrinkles may be reduced.

 - Throbbing pain in the head, eye pain.